 The problem is the same, but the questions change slightly.
-The Convergent example asks for a vehicle, whereas the Divergent example doesn’t rule out options like moving closer to work, telecommuting, walking, carpooling, taking public transportation, etc.
+The convergent example asks for a vehicle, whereas the divergent example doesn’t rule out options like moving closer to work, telecommuting, walking, carpooling, or taking public transportation.

 Both examples will produce valuable results.
-The convergent example may be driven by another issue – perhaps my current car was totaled and I only have a weekend to solve the problem.
-The divergent example may take more time to investigate – but you may discover an option that is completely different than what the user has asked you to do – like start your own company from home or invent a car that runs off of air.
-Or, if your brain works like Mike’s did when I asked for an illustration, you may expose your inner Inspector Gadget.
+The convergent example may be driven by other issues.
+Perhaps my current car was totaled and I only have a weekend to solve the problem.
+The divergent example may take more time to investigate, but you may discover an option that is completely different from what the user has asked you to do.
+As designers, we need to use both methods of thinking to best serve our clients.

 Want to apply this process at your own organization?

 Let’s kick off a conversation about you upcoming initiative.

 Since we have a clear idea of how each method of thinking works, part of our job is to determine which one best suits clients and project goals during the many phases of our work.
 We have learned to embrace these thinking styles in a number of ways, including: